Australian Shepherd VS Border Collie

 The Verdict

-Both the Australian Shepherd and Border Collie are exceptional breeds that can bring joy and companionship to the right home.
-The best choice depends on your specific lifestyle, living situation, and preferences.
+Both the Australian Shepherd and Border Collie are exceptional breeds for the right home.
+The best choice depends on your lifestyle, living situation, and preferences.

 Size and Physical Differences